 Following treatment for prostate cancer, you may notice changes in your range of motion, strength, flexibility, and endurance.
-Rehabilitation therapy at our Sillerman Center for Rehabilitation can help improve your quality of life.
+Our rehabilitation specialists can help improve your quality of life.

 At Memorial Sloan Kettering, our physical therapists work closely with your medical team to design individualized exercise programs that can help you increase your strength, endurance, and balance after treatment.

 Our team also includes occupational therapists who can assist you in maintaining your independence and your ability to perform everyday activities.